-THE PAC SERIES – PROPENSITY: Finding Clues in Charitable Giving, Board Affiliations, Volunteering, and More
+The Three Keys Series – PROPENSITY: Finding Clues in Charitable Giving, Board Affiliations, Volunteering, and More

 What is Propensity?

 The Merriam-Webster Dictionary defines propensity as “a strong natural tendency to do something.”
-In the nonprofit development world, propensity is also known as inclination.

-Perhaps the key word in Webster’s definition is “natural.”
-A natural willingness to give is a highly desirable trait of the ever-elusive ideal donor.
+Perhaps the key word in Webster’s definition is “natural”.
+A natural willingness to give is a highly-desirable trait of the ever-elusive ideal donor.
 It is much easier to establish relationships with people who genuinely want to be philanthropic rather than trying to coax philanthropic tendencies from scratch.
 Luckily, identifying prospects based on their propensity doesn’t have to be a case of shooting in the dark.

 How Do I Find Propensity?

 Determining propensity for prospects requires a healthy amount of skepticism and due diligence.
 Unlike internal-focused research, your prospect research tool gives you access to external records of past giving to organizations other than yours.
 When using your research tool, remember to perform an integrated search across all the tool’s datasets and also within each individual dataset.
-You may uncover records in individual datasets that a broad search misses.
+You may uncover records in individual datasets that a broad search may miss.

 Some research tools allow users to target giving history searches over a specific year or range of years.
 Try searching for different types of gifts, like endowments, event sponsorship, and volunteer time.
 It’s also important to verify prospect records to confirm their validity and relevance.